 Sometimes we need to limit or cut out certain foods in our diet for the benefit of our health.
 Gluten and glutenous grains are one such food.
 Our years of overindulgence in processed and refined glutenous grains, like wheat, is certainly a component of the food based health crisis in our culture.
-Excess gluten in the diet can contribute to very damp conditions in the body.
-Depending on the level of disharmony, a client may need to cut out or reduce gluten and even non-glutinous grains for a time.
-Other clients simply need to reduce gluten and glutinous grains.
-Bringing in gluten free grains are a wonderful source of complex carbohydrates, vitamins and minerals that create strength and lasting sustained energy.
+However, cutting out gluten doesn’t mean you need to cut out all grains.
+Grains are a whole food and provide a wonderful source of complex carbohydrates, vitamins and minerals that create strength and lasting sustained energy.

 Gluten free grains

 Grains that are free of gluten include: rice, oats, millet, quinoa, amaranth, sorghum, teff, buckwheat and corn.
 Each has its own unique energetic profile and healing properties.
 So don’t be afraid to have them in your diet.
 You don’t need a lot, a serving size is about 1 cup and combined with the correct lentil or legume they can create a complete protein.

 Corn is a part of the ‘three sisters’ group of foods, a staple for Native Americans, that included corn, with squash and legume which varied on region and culture.
 Corn is both a vegetable and a grain.
 With the addition of lysine it becomes a complete protein.
 Neutral, sweet and diuretic, corn nourishes the Heart and Stomach and helps to regulate digestion.
 Relatively low in niacin, corn is often served with lime to increase niacin absorption.
-(Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right?
-I digressed–back on topic.)
+Which had me wondering why no one in Interstellar suffered from scurvy–I mean, they were reduced to eating just corn, right.
+I digressed – back on topic.
 As a neutral grain, it can be eaten by those with cold or hot patterns.
 The problem – corn is one of the largest GMO crops so be sure to find it organic.
 Blue corn boasts higher levels of iron, magnesium and protein.
-Use corn as polenta, in stew and soups or as tortillas–but get it organic.
-The more of us who buy the organic and non GMO, the larger the demand in the industry to better supply it…
+Use corn as polenta, in stew and soups or as tortillas – but get it organic.
+Basic Polenta